Loyola Wolf Pack: Men's basketball

 The school's team currently competes in the Southern States Athletic Conference, which is part of the National Association of Intercollegiate Athletics.
 The team plays home games at the University Sports Complex.

 The basketball team won the 1945 NAIA National Championship.
 They also made the 1946 NAIA National Semi-finals.
-The team made the NCAA Division I men's basketball tournament in 1954, 1957 and 1958.
+The team made the NCAA Division I men's basketball tournament in 1954, 1957 and 1958, where they lost in the First Round each time.
 After 77 years, the team again won the NAIA National Championship in 2022.
 Loyola's championship coach, Stacy Hollowell is currently the head coach of the University of New Orleans Privateers basketball team.
 Myles Burns, who also won the championship with the Wolf Pack, competes in the NBA G-League.

 Women's basketball

 The school's team currently competes in the Southern States Athletic Conference, which is part of the National Association of Intercollegiate Athletics.
 The team plays home games at the University Sports Complex.
 Led by head coach Kellie Kennedy, the team has qualified for the NAIA National Tournament 12 consecutive seasons since 2013–14.